JoeNyland/joenyland.github.io/_drafts/careful-with-your-git-remote-config.md

 fetch, Git will prune remote branches automatically, just like it would if you used `git fetch --prune`.
 This worked great and I thought I was being clever! :bowtie:

-However, recently when I built the repositories for a few of my new projects (personal and work), I noticed that when I came to add the remote GitHub or BitBucket (I know, I know - we *have* to use BitBucket at work - it's bloody terrible!).
+However, recently when I built the repositories for a few of my new projects (personal and work), I noticed a problem when I came to add the remote GitHub or BitBucket (I know, I know - we *have* to use BitBucket at work - it's bloody terrible!).
 As normal, I'd issue the following command to add the remote repo:

 {% highlight bash %}